 When is the ‘Shang-Chi and the Legend of the Ten Rings’ release date?

-Shang-Chi and the Legend of the Ten Rings has been part of the shifting release schedule that has impacted so many films over the last year and a half.
+Shang-Chi and the Legend of the Ten Rings was part of the shifting release schedule that has impacted so many films over the last year and a half.
 Originally expected to hit theaters on May 7, 2021, it was first pushed to July 9, 2021.
 However, some more movement ended up putting Black Widow in that spot.
-After all the shuffling, Shang-Chi and the Legend of the Ten Rings will premiere on Sept.
+After all the shuffling, Shang-Chi and the Legend of the Ten Rings debuted for audiences on Sept.
 3.

 Is there a ‘Shang-Chi and the Legend of the Ten Rings’ trailer?